cqlj/OxfordDictionary/README.md

 ## File Structure
 * `glossary.txt` comes from folder `scr`.
 * * The txt files in 'scr' were downloaded from online web.
-* * And the py file generates the file  'glossary.txt', then take some regex replacements.
+* * The py file generates the file  'glossary.txt', then take some regex replacements.
 * `root.py` takes the role for searching.
 Results will be in the folder `roots`.
 >Don't delete `root.py` and `glossary.txt`.
 As for others, just do whatever as you like.